 - If you are financing your flat purchase with an HDB housing loan, you have to make a downpayment of 10%, payable in full using OA savings and/or cash.
 The interest rate of an HDB housing loan is currently pegged at 0.1% above the prevailing OA interest rate, i.e. 2.6% p.a.

 An advantage of taking an HDB housing loan is the flexibility to switch to a housing loan from the financial institution anytime without incurring any penalty.
 This is why Heartland Boy recently refinanced to a bank loan to save more than $14,000 in interest expenses.
 However, do note that as interest rates for floating packages fluctuate from time to time, it is better to monitor and keep a lookout for refinancing options to ensure that you are getting the best rates possible when the lock-in period expires.
 Also, if you take a loan from a financial institution, note that you would not be able to refinance it to an HDB housing loan.
+Do speak to a home mortgage consultant to obtain the best possible mortgage package.

 Additionally, it’s important to know how much CPF savings you can use for your housing purchase.
 You can use the CPF Housing Usage Calculator to calculate this amount, or check how much more of your OA savings you can use for your home purchase under the “Property” section on your CPF statement.